Use rubygems

 For you Ruby coders, we have a drop-in pre-written OmniAuth integration.

 You can build apps on top of Clearbit’s platform and provide seamless authentication using our OAuth 2 endpoint.
-To get started, first request client credentials from us.
+To get started, connect with our partnerships team.

 The relevent endpoints are listed below: